Concentrations at VDS

-Upon satisfactory completion of the First Semester Orientation Course, the Master Divinity program and Master of Theological Studies require students to select a concentration option based on vocational interests.
+The Master of Divinity degree and the Concentration track of the Master of Theological Studies degree require students to select a concentration option based on vocational interests.
 Students may elect to choose an additional concentration should their schedule permit.

 Concentrations are comprised of 12 credit hours including a praxis-oriented course or experience.
-This latter requirement may be met by field education or an engagement with another praxis as determined by the concentration faculty advisors.
+This latter requirement may be met by field education or, in some concentrations, courses specified by its Concentration Steering Committee.
+Students can also count the courses that fulfill certain concentrations toward one of VDS' certificate programs, as specified below.

-- Integrative of theory and praxis with the aim of preparing students for transformative leadership in faith communities and the broader society.
+- Integrates theory and praxis.
+Students are prepared for transformative leadership in faith communities and the broader society.

 - Interdisciplinary.
 Concentrations are comprised of courses selected from across the curriculum.
 The interdisciplinary foci of the concentration strengthen students’ capacity to make the connection between disciplines in the curriculum and the practice of ministry.

-- Infused with the VDS commitments which provide a linchpin between the curriculum and our communal life.
+- Infused with VDS commitments.
+Concentrations are a linchpin between the curriculum and our communal life.

 - Black Religion and Culture Studies